-Laurence Luu is a Postdoctoral Research Associate in Dr. Natalia Castaño Rodríguez's and A/Prof. Nadeem Kaakoush's research group.
+Laurence Luu is an adjunct associate lecturer in Dr. Natalia Castaño Rodríguez's and A/Prof. Nadeem Kaakoush's research group.
 He is currently researching how the interactions between host immunogenetics and the microbiome leads to cancers of the gastrointestinal tract and inflammatory bowel disease.

 Laurence previously completed his PhD in the Evolutionary Microbiology lab under the supervision of Prof. Ruiting Lan and Dr. Sophie Octavia where he investigated the evolution of Bordetella pertussis to vaccines.
 During his PhD, he discovered new proteomic adaptations that were associated with increased fitness in the current Australian epidemic B. pertussis population.
 This discovery garnered widespread media attention and led to a national call to improve vaccines for whooping cough.